chrisgrieser/nvim-rip-substitute/README.md

 - Automatic prefill of the search term: cursorword in normal mode, and the selected text in visual mode.
 - History of previous substitutions.
+- Performant: Even in a file with 5000 lines and thousands of matches, still performs blazingly fast.™
 - Readability comparison:
   ```txt
   # all three are equivalent